junxit/us-congress-bills-111/metadata.md

 - 2010-06-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4219-4221)
 - 2010-06-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4219-4221)
 - 2010-06-09 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2010-07-21 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2010-09-27 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 111-329.
+- 2010-09-27 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 111-329.
+- 2010-09-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 615.